DutchJelly/CraftEnhance/README.md

 + Learning recipes is now configurable, listed as `learn-recipes: false` in the config by default
 + [BUGFIX] empty permissions did not work on recipes
 + [BUGFIX] dots in item names now don't break the items.yml file format
+- Removed feature where the plugin disables when the wrong version is installed.
+Instead it shows some warnings now.
+This way the plugin can support 1.8, or start testing it.
 ```

 ##### 2.4.0